olaniyan4m/Thenga-Project/INTEGRATED_SERVICES.md

 ---

-**🎉 Your Pezela platform is now fully integrated with enterprise-grade services!**
+**🎉 Your Thenga platform is now fully integrated with enterprise-grade services!**

 Start exploring at: **http://localhost:3000**